stateful/docs.runme.dev/docs/getting-started/features.md

 Please be aware that if the execution of a cell depends on the standard output (stdout) of a preceding cell, it is imperative to execute these cells sequentially.
 Failure to adhere to this sequence could lead to unintended and unpredictable behavior.

 ## **Other Key Features**

+That’s not all!

+There are other features available on Runme that can help you improve your process.
+Some other key features include:

 - Installs in seconds.
 No external dependencies are required.
 - Persistent environment variables across cell and session runs.